-- Adhere to all Walters State Community College, Center for Emergency Service Programs Department and Clinical Affiliate policy. - 2.
-Earn and maintain a grade of "C" or better in the EMTB program.
+- Adhere to all Walters State Community College, Center for Emergency Service Programs Department and Clinical Affiliate policy. - Earn and maintain a grade of "C" or better in the EMTB program.
 Students' grades will be evaluated during each semester by the department faculty. - 3.
-Satisfactorily maintain and complete a minimum cumulative GPA of 2.0. - 4.
 Satisfactorily complete the theory, clinical and/or skills requirements.
 A grade of "D" or "F" in theory will result in a grade of "F" for the entire course.
-A "not yet competent" in clinical will result in a grade of "F" for the entire course. - 5.
-Exhibit safe clinical behavior.

-- 6. Demonstrate professional, ethical and legal conduct. - 7.
-Maintain professional, ethical and legal conduct. - 8.
-Maintain CPR certification. - 9.
+A "not yet competent" in clinical will result in a grade of "F" for the entire course. - 4.
+Exhibit safe clinical behavior. - Demonstrate and maintain professional, ethical and legal conduct. - 6.
+Maintain professional, ethical and legal conduct. - 7.
+Maintain CPR certification. - 8.
 Submit to a drug test if requested by the dean of Public Safety, director of Center of Emergency Service Program or Emergency Medical Technician Program director at any time during the program.
 A positive drug test is grounds for immediate dismissal.